 Now I get why he used that language; he needed to convince the court that justice needed to be served.
 But they’re still pretty tough words to read when you’re struggling already and in a very vulnerable position.

 Unfortunately I didn’t seek treatment straight away.
-It wasn’t until many years later after my first daughter was born that I disclosed to my then wife, that I had been the victim of multiple sexual assaults as a child and I was slowly unravelling.
-In the meantime I’d become a raging alcoholic and was engaging in some pretty self-destructive behaviour.
-On several occasions I came very close to ending my life as well.
+It wasn’t until many years later after my daughter was born that I disclosed to my then wife, that I had been the victim of multiple sexual assaults as a child and I was slowly unravelling.
+In the meantime I’d discovered that alcohol numbed the pain and for many, many years this was my source of comfort and escape.
+I was, “functioning,” on the outside; working, studying, and raising a family, but I was living in a world of pain, self-loathing, shame and guilt.
+On several occasions I came very, very close to ending my life as well.
+Each time this happened I was drunk and in a world of emotional pain and torture.

 “We are complex beings are we not?
 One of the hospital emergency departments I work out of in Melbourne always seems to elicit anxiety in me when I attend.
 I’ve known it but I didn’t know why.
 Well today I do.